 Our subsidiaries incorporated in Macau are subject to Macau complementary tax of up to 12% on profits earned in or derived from their activities conducted in Macau.
-The Gaming Operator applied for and was granted the benefit of a corporate tax holiday on Macau complementary tax (but not gaming tax) from 2017 through 2021 on profits generated from gaming operations.
-The Gaming Operator was further granted such benefit for the period from January 1, 2022 to June 26, 2022, and from 27 June 2022 to 31 December 2022.
-The Gaming Operator has applied for an extension of the corporate tax holiday for the period from 1 January 2023 through 31 December 2027, and the application is currently pending approval by the Macau government.
+The Gaming Operator applied for and was granted the benefit of a corporate tax holiday on Macau complementary tax (but not gaming tax) from 2017 through 2021 on profits generated from gaming operations, which was extended until December 31, 2022 by dispatch of the Chief Executive.
+The Gaming Operator was further granted such benefit from January 1, 2023 through December 31, 2027 pursuant to a Dispatch of Chief Executive dated January 29, 2024.

 In January 2017, the Macau government granted an extension of the Macau complementary tax exemption for our subsidiary, Studio City Entertainment, until 2021, on profits generated from income received from the Gaming Operator, to the extent that such income results from gaming operations within Studio City Casino and has been subject to gaming tax.
-Studio City Entertainment has applied for an extension of the complementary tax exemption for 2022 and for the period from January 1, 2023 through December 31, 2027 and such applications are currently pending approval by the Macau government.
+Studio City Entertainment applied for an extension of the Macau complementary tax exemption for 2022 and for the period from January 1, 2023 through December 31, 2027.
+These applications are subject to the discretionary approval of the Macau government.
 Dividend distributions by Studio City Entertainment continue to be subject to Macau complementary tax.
 We remain subject to Macau complementary tax on our non-gaming profits.

 In September 2017, the Macau government granted Studio City Hotels the declaration of touristic utility purpose pursuant to which Studio City Hotels is entitled to a property tax holiday for a period of twelve years on the immovable property to which the touristic utility was granted, owned or operated by Studio City Hotels.
 Under such tax holiday, Studio City Hotels is allowed to double the maximum rates applicable to depreciation and reintegration for the purposes of assessment of the Macau complementary tax.
 In August 2021, the hotel license of Studio City Hotel was transferred from Studio City Hotels to Studio City Developments, the owner of the Studio City property.
-We have applied for the declaration of touristic utility purpose pursuant to which Studio City Developments would be entitled to the property tax holiday and be allowed to double the maximum rates applicable to depreciation and reintegration for the purposes of assessment of the Macau complementary tax to be granted to Studio City Developments.
-Such application is currently pending and there is no assurance that the Macau government will extend such benefit to Studio City Developments.
+In July 2023, the Macau government granted the declaration of touristic utility purpose to Studio City Developments pursuant to which Studio City Developments is entitled to the property tax holiday and is allowed to double the maximum rates applicable to depreciation and reintegration for the purposes of assessment of the Macau complementary tax.